FranziskaRuffer/PublicationBiasInModeratorAnalysis/README.md

 original analysis.

 ### License Figures
-and documentation are licensed under CC-BY-4.0.
+Figures and documentation are licensed under CC-BY-4.0.
 The source code is licensed under the MIT License.